ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Best Practices
 {: #endpoint-security-best-practices}

- - Cloud Workload Protection (CWP) is always recommended in public environments.
+ - Cloud Workload Protection (CWP) is always recommended in public environments, and
  - Any cloud workload protection should be accompanied with people and processes to use the service or tool to find threats and vulnerability wholistically.
 A “set and forget” approach should never be used.

 ### Solutioning Guidance